-As the aviation industry strives towards achieving net zero emissions, hydrogen-powered aircraft have emerged as a promising solution for decarbonising the sector in a way that does not compromise our way of life.
+As the aviation industry strives towards reducing carbon emissions, hydrogen-powered aircraft have emerged as a promising solution for decarbonising the sector in a way that does not compromise our way of life.
 Hydrogen fuel produces no operational carbon emissions, unlike other technologies.
-The benefits of achieving net zero extend beyond just reducing carbon emissions.
-It can also safeguard existing industries and employment while creating new job opportunities, increasing economic activity, and improving lives.
+The benefits of hydrogen-powered flight will extend beyond just reducing carbon emissions.
+Adopting new hydrogen propulsion technologies will also safeguard existing industries and create new job opportunities, while continuing to connect people across the UK and globe through aviation.

 The UK government and industry have already committed to reaching net zero by 2050, and the aviation sector is actively working towards delivering zero-emission flights with initiatives such as the Jet Zero Council.